-As the lockdown relaxes, your teens may well want to go out again.
+It’s summer which means your teens are likely to be more social than usual.
 Our undercover teacher offers advice on how to navigate the path between overbearing fun-sucker and responsible parent.

 Teenage get-togethers, social events (and parties in due course) can be difficult to navigate as they emerge.
 It’s an especially tricky issue for some parents, as they start, often for the first time, to seriously negotiate independence and trust boundaries with their child.